tarantool/doc/doc/1.7/book/box/box_space.rst

         primary key index of type ``TREE``.
 The primary-key field will be incremented before the insert.

+        Since version 1.7.5 this method is deprecated – it is better to use a :ref:`sequence <index-box_sequence>`.

         :param space_object space_object: an :ref:`object reference
                                           <app_server-object_reference>`
         :param table/tuple         tuple: tuple's fields, other than the